Hamburger menu icon

 This means it might look good on first wear down at 5-a-side, but once you’ve run it through a 2-hour cycle at 30 degrees, it won’t look the same.

 Colours will run, bobbles will appear, it’ll shrink and threads will come loose.
-It’ll all unravel quicker than a Champions League campaign from PSG.
+It’ll all fall apart faster than Manchester United’s top-four hopes.

 No resale value for collectors